julenmm/CompanyVisitorCRM/README.md

 # CompanyMap - Full Stack Application

-A full-stack web application with React frontend, Django REST API backend, and PostgreSQL database, all containerized with Docker.
+A full-stack web application with React frontend, Django REST API backend, and PostgreSQL database, containerized with Docker.

+CompanyVisitorCRM is designed to function as an intelligent visitor relationship management platform.
+Users can upload lists of client company domains, which are then processed through data pipelines to automatically identify and geolocate each company’s offices.
+When traveling to a new region, users can instantly see which clients or prospects are nearby, allowing them to strategically plan visits and maximize trip efficiency.

+This application addresses a major challenge for organizations that manage numerous B2B relationships across multiple regions or countries.
+By centralizing geospatial company data—something traditional CRM or MSA systems lack at an international scale—CompanyVisitorCRM enables smarter, data-driven business travel and relationship management.

 ## Architecture